- Environment & Conservation

 How was it created?

 An SPU Director’s Rule SW-406.1 "Temporary Container and Bag Placement and Removal at Curbs and Public Alleys" (pdf) clarifies the City of Seattle’s authority in managing the use of public right-of-ways concerning the storage of all containers used for any purpose.
 A specific section of the rule describes the Clear Alleys Program and Designated Business Districts where the prepaid bag service for garbage and recycling should be used by those customers who do not have storage space for their own containers.
 Those service areas apply to parts of Belltown, Downtown, Pioneer Square and the International District.
 Within those Designated Business District areas there can be no permanent storage of containers in the public right-of-way.
-The International District Designated Business District is having service phased in from 2013-2014.
+The International District Designated Business District is having service phased in 2013-2014.

 How does CAP work?

 The Columbia City Designated Business District is currently being proposed for inclusion as a CAP area – see sidebar on SPU Rulemaking.
 Containers not stored off the right-of-way will be removed June 1, 2014 through June 30, 2014 within this new Designated Business District.
 Customers without storage space for containers will need to use prepaid bags offered through the City contractor and private recyclers for their garbage and recycling as of July 1, 2014.

 Read the CAP Frequently Asked Questions learn more about the program in general.

 The following documents apply to the general program launched in 2009 and do NOT include the addition of the International District in 2013 or the proposed addition of Columbia City in 2014.
 The translated PDFs will be available soon.